kowaalczyk/assembly-programming/arm/src/assignment3/README.md

 # Assignment 3

-Test images can be downloaded from the [course website](https://students.mimuw.edu.pl/~zbyszek/asm/image/)
+Test images can be downloaded from the [course website](https://students.mimuw.edu.pl/~zbyszek/asm/image/).

+### Tests

+Apple image used for tests was also copied from the course website.
+In order to correctly clone the repo you need to have [`git-lfs`](https://git-lfs.github.com/) installed.

 ### Useful resources